South East Cornwall (UK Parliament constituency)

-South East Cornwall is a constituency represented in the House of Commons of the UK Parliament since 2010 by Sheryll Murray, a Conservative.
+South East Cornwall is a constituency represented in the House of Commons of the UK Parliament since 2024 by Anna Gelderd, a Labour politician.

 Boundaries

 1983–2010: The District of Caradon, the Borough of Restormel wards of Fowey, Lostwithiel, St Blaise, and Tywardreath, and the District of North Cornwall ward of Stoke Climsland.

-2010–present: The District of Caradon, and the Borough of Restormel ward of Lostwithiel.
+2010–2024: The District of Caradon, and the Borough of Restormel ward of Lostwithiel.